consumer-reports-innovation-lab/data-rights-protocol/implementation-guides.md

 ### What actions can a Covered Business be expected to take

+-   Maintain records in the Covered Business Service Directory with the technical and business information used to discover API endpoints and API requirements.
 -   acknowledge data requests made under DRP and generate and maintain a request ID
 -   update a request's state with information about the status of a request in progress
 -   \[1.0\] request information or verification by providing a URL